gajos112/Reverse-Engineering/Mallware API.md

 **PAGE_EXECUTE_READWRITE** - 0x40 - Enables execute, read-only, or read/write access to the committed region of pages.
 Windows Server 2003 and Windows XP: This attribute is not supported by the CreateFileMapping function until Windows XP with SP2 and Windows Server 2003 with SP1.

+# Looking for process

+- **CreateToolhelp32Snapshot** 	Flags: TH32CS_SNAPPROCESS ProcessId: 0
+Takes a snapshot of the specified processes, as well as the heaps, modules, and threads used by these processes.
+If the function succeeds, it returns an open handle to the specified snapshot.

+- **Process32FirstW** 	ProcessName: [System Process] ProcessId: 0

+- **Process32NextW** 	ProcessName: System ProcessId: 4

+- **Process32NextW** 	ProcessName: explorer.exe ProcessId: 1632

+- **NtOpenProcess** 	ProcessHandle: 0x00000174 ProcessIdentifier: 1632

+- **NtAllocateVirtualMemory**	Protection: PAGE_EXECUTE_REDWRITE	ProcessHandle: 0x0000174	RegionSize: 0x00026000	BaseAddress: 0x02b0000

+- **WriteProcessMemory**	ProcessHandle: 0x0000174	BaseAddress: 0x02b0000

 # APIs

 - CreateFileA